 Reminiscent of the CE4 “stardust” clearomiser era, the iClear 16 looks and works very similarly to its progenitor.
 By nature this little clearomiser is a disposable piece of equipment, but it’s a very solid performing and affordable entry-level atomiser.

 It is a compact tank at about 15mm in diameter, making it a perfect fit for ego batteries.
 The tank itself is plastic so make sure the e-liquid you are using it with is safe to use for plastics.

 One of the biggest differences the iClear16 has over the older CE series is that it uses dual coils with silica wicks.
-This means it will produce much more vapor and more concentrated flavors.
+This means it will produce much more vapour and more concentrated flavours.

 Filling is extremely easy; all you need to do is to unscrew the mouthpiece and inject juice into the tank.
 Just make sure you don’t get any juice into the little hole where the coils are, or you will get gurgling and flooding.

 The iClear16 is great for use on ego style batteries, preferably variable voltage models like the twist since it will need a bit more “oomph” than what the regular 3.7-volt ego models can deliver.
 However, you are not limited to using the iClear16 on ego batteries; you can use them on any device with ego threading, or by using a 510 to ego adapter.